-Labor Market in Liechtenstein: Liechtenstein
+Labor Market in Liechtenstein

 Liechtenstein's labor market is characterized by a high reliance on non-resident workers, with commuters comprising the greater share of employment, particularly in higher-skilled occupations.